-NZDF public affairs is a command and management responsibility at all levels.
+NZDF public affairs is a command responsibility at all levels.
 At the highest level, responsibility for the public affairs of the NZDF rests with the Chief of Defence Force.
 NZDF policies, directives and established norms delegate authority for public affairs responsibilities to staff within the Office of the Chief of Defence Force and to other NZDF organisations and appointments.
 Clear articulation of responsibilities, authority and mandate as well as regular review and adjustment if appropriate, supports public affairs effectiveness.

-The following table details the indicative responsibility for issues with a public affairs aspect based upon the nature of the issue, noting the responsibility may be adjusted for specific issues when appropriate.
-These roles own the risk for publicly releasing information related to their command or management responsibility.
+The following table details the indicative command responsibility for issues with a public affairs aspect based upon the nature of the issue, noting the responsibility may be adjusted for specific issues when appropriate.